Service Fees (Pricing)¶

 The global fee range is a means of establishing quasi-universal pricing for the NuCypher service.
 It is enforced via the function

 PolicyManager.sol, which specifies per sharing policy and per 24h period constraints expressed in WEI.
-In other material, rates are discussed in GWEI (and fiat).
+Note that elsewhere, fee rates are discussed in GWEI and fiat (USD).

 The minimum fee rate chosen by stakers must fall within the global fee range.
 The network will launch with the following parameters: